gabsbarreto/portfolio1/NHANES project/NHANES-Git.md

 #### General data

-I have also obtained body composition data (BMX_D - I), the results of the 2-h oral glucose tolerance test (OGTT_D - I), fasting glucose and insulin (GLU_D - I or INS_H - I \[they were separated after the 13-14 cycle\]), glycohemoglobine (GHB_D - I), and blood pressure values (BPX_D - I).
+Data on body composition (BMX_D - I), the results of the 2-h oral glucose tolerance test (OGTT_D - I), fasting glucose and insulin (GLU_D - I or INS_H - I \[they were separated after the 13-14 cycle\]), glycohemoglobine (GHB_D - I), and blood pressure (BPX_D - I) were also obtained.

 #### Dietary data

-For dietary data, NHANES has two days of data collection, one during the examination phase, and another one via phonecall.
+For dietary data, NHANES has two days of data collection, one during the examination phase, and another one via phone call.
 I pulled the total results for macronutrients and caffeine separate for both days (DR1TOT_D - I and DR2TOT_D - I), binding them together.